 The plaintiff must also prove the four crucial elements of a negligence claim, which are:

 Unlike car or truck accidents, where you can prove negligence through video footage, police reports, and witnesses, slip and fall accidents are challenging, as these are usually first-hand accounts.

 Not only that, but accident victims must also prove that the property owner had knowledge of the potential hazard but didn’t take reasonable action to rectify it.

 In the best-case scenario, the accident and the circumstances leading up to it are recorded on a camera.
 There are witnesses around who saw the accident and can testify.
 There is concrete evidence that the owner was aware of the potential hazard yet refused to do anything about it.

 In the worst-case scenario, the only person who witnesses the accident is the victim.
 No evidence points to the owner’s negligence or his awareness of the potential hazard, making the personal injury case challenging to prove.

-This scenario is far too common, and this is why most slip and fall cases do not get approved.
+This scenario is far too common, which is why most slip-and-fall cases are not approved.